-- The partnership, for compensation it paid to the covered employee for services performed as an employee of the partnership. - The corporation, for its distributive share of income or loss from the partnership that includes compensation expenses for services performed by the covered employee as an employee of the partnership.
+- A partnership, for compensation it paid to a covered employee for services performed as an employee of the partnership. - A corporation, for its distributive share of income or loss from a partnership that includes compensation expenses for services performed by a covered employee as an employee of the partnership.